projx/qasa/README.md

 ---

-I originally started writing this in summer of 2020, I've been using it in my homelab since beginning of 2021, and I intended to release to make it available last summer, but unfortunately life got in the way.
+I started writing this in summer of 2020, I've personally been using it since then and making incremental changes.
+I never intended to open source it, but some users in r/homelab showed an interest, so I thought why not.
+You many find references to "QTool" in the code, this was its original name, but I was preparing for a trip to our casa in Spain at the time, and QASA seemed to have a better ring to it.

-Now I've had an idea where I'd like to build a dashboard, something complimentary to Uptime Kuma, but monitoring SNMP etc, which will make use of QTool for polling, hence I've decided get it to a point I'm happy to make available for others to see.